chrisgarcia001/Synchronized-Multi-Assignment-Orienteering/README.md

 The full paper can be found [here](https://www.aimsciences.org/article/doi/10.3934/jimo.2022018).
 If you wish to cite this work, please use the following reference:

-Garcia, C. (2023), "The synchronized multi-assignment orienteering problem, *Journal of Industrial and Management Optimization*, 19(3):1790-1812.
+Garcia, C. (2023), "The synchronized multi-assignment orienteering problem", *Journal of Industrial and Management Optimization*, 19(3):1790-1812.